-This solicitation for proposals is open to investigators of any nationality.
+This solicitation for proposals is open to investigators of any nationality, subject to the above amendment to this call for proposals.
 Each proposal must identify a single individual who will serve as Principal Investigator (PI) and will be responsible for the scientific and administrative conduct of the project.
 The PI for GO proposals may have any institutional affiliation.
 There is no limit to the number of Co-Investigators (Co-Is) that may appear on a proposal.
 The PI may designate a Technical Contact for purposes of communications with the SSC Science User Support Team.